 If you usually send a Self Assessment tax return you will need to fill one in instead.
 These types of tax returns get use most by workers who are self-employed.

-Send in the P85 and a tax return if you will be working full-time for a UK-based employer for one full tax year (or longer).
+Send HMRC P85 tax form and a tax return if you will be working full-time for a UK-based employer for one full tax year (or longer).

 You cannot use the online service to inform HMRC that you are leaving the United Kingdom 'permanently'.
 That means you must either: